gabrielgil245/StudyApp/README.md

 This project is deployed to GitHub Pages using **angular-cli-ghpages v2.0.3**.

-> **Note:** This repository is primarily a personal project and part of a growing portfolio, but contributions are still welcome.
+> **Note:** This repository is primarily a personal project and is considered complete; it has been archived for preservation as a portfolio piece.

 ---